Competitive Sequential Screening: Introduction

-We introduce the first model of competition between firms that offer such subscription contracts.
-Previous work has considered sequential screening by a monopolist \citep[e.g.,][]{BaronBesanko1984,courty2000sequential}.
-Our analysis delivers new insights relative to static models of competitive price discrimination in which consumers know their preferences at the time of contracting.
-In our model, consumers are initially uncertain of which product they will prefer, so they hold subscriptions at both firms even though they can only use one product.
-Holding a more premium subscription at one firm partially locks the consumer into that firm, distorting future consumption.
-Nevertheless, we find that earlier contracting intensifies competition relative to classical spot pricing because consumers are less informed and hence less differentiated.
+We introduce a model of competition between firms that offer menus of option contracts to sequentially screen consumers.
+While sequential screening by a monopolist tends to harm consumers, we find that sequential screening by competing firms can benefit consumers.
+In our duopoly model, consumers are initially uncertain of which product they will prefer, so they hold contracts at both firms even though they can use only one product at a time.
+Holding a more premium contract at one firm partially locks the consumer into that firm, distorting future consumption.
+On the other hand, we find that earlier contracting intensifies competition relative to classical spot pricing because consumers are less informed and hence less heterogeneous.
 Under sufficiently early contracting, the benefit from this competition outweighs the loss from allocative distortion, so consumer surplus increases.

-We model competition between firms using the canonical Hotelling model of horizontal differentiation.
-Two firms, $A$ and $B$, offer horizontally differentiated products, $A$ and $B$, to a population of consumers with unit demand.
+In our model, two firms, $A$ and $B$, offer horizontally differentiated products, $A$ and $B$, to a population of consumers with unit demand.
 We formulate the model in terms of a single consumer drawn from this population.
-The consumer privately observes an imperfect signal of his valuation for the products.
-The firms simultaneously post menus of option contracts (i.e., subscriptions), where each contract specifies an upfront fee and a strike price.
-In particular, the upfront fee can be zero, so a spot price is a special subscription contract.
-In the first period, the consumer chooses one contract from each firm, based upon his beliefs about his future preferences.
+The consumer privately observes an imperfect signal of his valuations for the products.
+The firms simultaneously post menus of option contracts (i.e., subscriptions), where each contract specifies a subscription fee and a strike price.
+A spot price is the special case of a contract in which the subscription fee is zero.
+In the first period, the consumer chooses one contract from each firm, based on his belief about his future preferences.
 In the second period, the consumer learns his exact valuations for the products and then chooses which product to purchase.
 Formally, the consumer's preferences are determined by his \emph{position} on the Hotelling line, which is the sum of his initial signal (i.e., type) and an independent taste shock that is realized after contracting.